stephenjlovell/gopher_check/readme.md

 - Install a UCI-compatible chess GUI such as [Arena Chess](http://www.playwitharena.com/ "Arena Chess") or [Scid vs. PC](http://scidvspc.sourceforge.net/ "Scid vs. PC").
 - Fork this repo.
 - Run ```go install``` and ```gopher_check --version``` to ensure GopherCheck installed correctly.
-- Hack on your changes from your forked repository.
+- Hack on your changes.
 - Run tests frequently to make sure everything is still working:
   - Run ```go test -run=TestPlayingStrength``` to benchmark GopherCheck's performance on your hardware.
 This takes about 10 minutes.
   - Use your chess GUI to pit GopherCheck against other engines, or against older versions of GopherCheck.